nf-core/stableexpression/README.md

 - Download NBCI [GEO](https://www.ncbi.nlm.nih.gov/gds) data if any

 > [!NOTE]
-> At this step, datasets downloaded from public databases are merged with datasets provided by the user using the `--datasets` parameter.
-See [usage](./conf/usage.md#4-use-your-own-expression-datasets) for more information about local datasets.
+> At this stage, the datasets that have been downloaded from public databases are merged with the user datasets (provided with the `--datasets` parameter).
+See [usage](./conf/usage.md#4-use-your-own-expression-datasets) for more information about user datasets.

 #### 3. ID Mapping (see [usage](./conf/usage.md#5-custom-gene-id-mapping--metadata))

 - Gene IDs are cleaned
-- Map gene IDS to NCBI Entrez Gene IDS (or Ensembl IDs) for standardisation among datasets using [`g:Profiler`](https://biit.cs.ut.ee/gprofiler/gost) (run by default; optional)
+- Map gene IDS to Ensembl IDs for standardisation among datasets using [`g:Profiler`](https://biit.cs.ut.ee/gprofiler/gost) (run by default; optional)
 - Rare genes are filtered out

 #### 4. Sample filtering